nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 * Objects created from classes using virtual inheritance are generally larger than they would be without virtual inheritance
 * Access to data members in virtual base classes is also slower than to those in non-virtual base classes
-* The responsibility for initializing a virtual base is borne by the most derived class in the hierarchy.
+* The responsibility for initializing a virtual base is borne by **the most derived class in the hierarchy**（继承体系的最底层）.

-#### advice on virtual base classes

-* Don't use virtual bases unless you need to.
-By default, use non-virtual inheritance.
-* If you must use virtual base classes, try to avoid putting data in them.
-That way you won't have to worry about oddities in the initialization (and, as it turns out, assignment) rules for such classes
+  * Classes derived from virtual bases that require initialization must be aware of their virtual bases, no matter how far distant the bases are.
+  * when a new derived class is added to the hierarchy, it must assume initialization responsibilities for its virtual bases (both direct and indirect).

-### An example that MI can be helpful
+### 40.3 An example that MI can be helpful

 Multiple inheritance does have legitimate uses.
-One scenario involves combining **public inheritance from an Interface class** with **private inheritance from a class that helps with implementation**.
+One scenario involves **<font color='red'>combining public inheritance from an Interface class with private inheritance from a class that helps with implementation.</font>**

 Consider the following C++ Interface class (see Item 31) for modeling persons: